LunaTechsDev/Luna-hotkey-customizer/README.md

-# Luna Links
+# Luna Hot Key Customizer
 ### Author LunaTechs - Kino
-> An RPGMakerMV plugin that allows you to link to websites outside of RMMV/MZ.
+> An RPGMakerMV/MZ plugin that allows you to setup hot keys in your game that are attached to script calls.